dmolitor/adaptive-infra/README.md

 ### Adaptive experiment

-To deploy the adaptive experiment to an AWS cluster orchestrated with Docker Swarm:
+To deploy the adaptive experiment to an AWS cluster orchestrated by Docker Swarm:
 ```shell
 just deploy
 ```

-To terminate the running AWS server:
+To terminate the running AWS cluster:
 ```shell
 just terminate
 ```